gtsteffaniak/filebrowser/README.md

 ```

-Not using docker (not recommended)
+Not using docker (not recommended), download your binary from releases and run with your custom config file:

-Note: Must download asset with frontend directory next to filebrowser binary

 ```
 ./filebrowser -c <filebrowser.yml or other /path/to/config.yaml>